Spritetm/pbf-table/data/README.md

 - Enter 'exit' to close dosbox.
 - Remove game.gog.

+Note that if you get your datafiles elsewhere and want to run this on an ESP32, you may need to modify the filesizes in mmap_file_esp32.c.

 # How to rebuild 'table-screens.bin'

 The file is included in the Git repo as I imagine some screenshots easily fall under 'fair use',